 This is my story and not hers, but I have continued to give her support and she says she can still imagine my hand on her back and sense my support.
 What if I always did that for other singers?
 Sometimes, I am most afraid of giving support to others who intimidate me.
 But it makes me bigger and not smaller when I choose kindness.

 What if you and I would agree to support each other?
 Actively offering kindness and support rather than competition and passive-aggressive put-downs.
 I want to live this way but so often my insecurities get the better of me and I can’t see past my fears and failures to support the other person.
 Will you help me?
 Let’s change the way that we interact as singers.

 Will you support me?

-Karen Archbold is TVF Director of Operations (fancy title for the person who keeps everything running smoothly and Peter sane!) and a member of the TVF Pro Certification Program.
+Karen Archbold is a longtime TVF student and team member.
 She is based in the Chicago area and spends her time being a mom to three beautiful girls, making music, teaching her fabulous students and drinking expensive Australian tea!